Back to Connecticut

 Who It Names or Affects

-• Young workers in employment-based learning programs
+• Minors participating in work-based learning programs

 Terms To Know

-minimum fair wage
+Minimum fair wage

 Limits and Unknowns